nrwl/nx/docs/shared/reference/glossary.md

 ### Distributed Task Execution

-A system for running [tasks](#task) in CI across multiple agent processes in the most efficient way possible.
+A system for running [tasks](#task) in CI across multiple agent processes across many machines.
 [Nx Agents](#nx-agents) enables distributed task execution on agent machines that are managed by Nx.

 > See: [Distribute Task Execution](/ci/features/distribute-task-execution)